cardinalby/depo/docs/4_runner.md

 `Starter` or `ReadinessRunnable` lifecycle hooks (if they haven't specified this option by themselves).

 - A context with the timeout will be passed to `Start` methods
-- Context passed to `Run` methods will be cancelled with `context.DeadlineExceeded` cause error if `ReadinessRunner` hasn't called `onReady` callback before the timeout
+- Context passed to `Run` methods will be cancelled with `context.DeadlineExceeded` cause error if `ReadinessRunnable` hasn't called `onReady` callback before the timeout

 ### 🔹 OptNilRunResultAsError()